 Ms. Carpenter Haigh holds degrees from the University of Cambridge, where she was a Gates Cambridge Scholar, and the University of North Carolina at Greensboro.
 She is a doctoral candidate in Historical Performance Practice at Case Western Reserve University where she studies with Ellen Hargis and Aaron Sheehan.
 Recent scholarship includes work on florid ornamentation practice in the airs sérieux of seventeenth-century composer Bénigne de Bacilly, and she is currently completing a project regarding physical gesture in the madrigal repertoire of the concerto delle donne in late sixteenth-century Ferrara. www.margaretcarpenter.org

 Bound by a passion for playing instrumental music of the 17th and 18th-Centuries, Heartland Baroque (Martie Perry, Baroque Violin, David Wilson, Baroque Violin, Barbara Krumdieck, Baroque Cello, Keith Collins, Dulcian/Baroque Bassoon, and Billy Simms, Theorbo/Baroque Guitar) is an ensemble made up of early music specialists from all over the United States.
-Its members hail from North Carolina, Indiana, and California, and often perform together in other renowned historically-informed period instrument ensembles around the country.
+Its members hail from North Carolina, Indiana, Maryland, and California, and often perform together in other renowned historically-informed period instrument ensembles around the country.
 Heartland Baroque dives into the Baroque musical world with vigor, showing off the immediacy and technical brilliance, the vivacity and profundity, the lilt, complexity, and spontaneity of its composers.
 Heartland Baroque has performed concert tours in North Carolina, and has presented fringe concerts at the Boston and Berkeley Early Music Festivals as well for the Early Music Festival for Grace.
-Its debut CD, “The Benevolent Monarch,” will be released in late Spring of 2018.
+Its debut CD, “The Benevolent Monarch,” will be released in early Summer of 2018.